hamidhosenazad/hamidhosenazad/README.md

-- 👋 Hi, I’m @hamidhosenazad
+- 👋 Hi, I’m @Hamidazad
-- 👀 I’m interested in ... programming,games
+- 👀 I’m interested in ... programming,books and movies
 - 🌱 I’m currently learning ... react
 - 💞️ I’m looking to collaborate on ... nothing yet
 - 📫 How to reach me ... hamidxazad@gmail.com